2021 Hyundai Tucson Trim Levels with Comparisons & Configurations.

 At the back of the Sport, there's a hands-free liftgate.
 It's opening height can be adjusted, which is useful if someone parks in a smaller garage.
 By simply kicking one's foot underneath the sensor at the back of the SUV, the liftgate can be automatically opened.
 With the push of a button, the liftgate can be closed.

-Compare the 2021 Hyundai Tucson Sport vs Limited Trim Levels.
-What is the Difference?
+Compare the Tucson Sport vs Limited.
+What is the difference?

 At the Limited level, the wheels go back to being 18-inch alloy wheels.
 The side mirrors in the Limited are built with turn signals, making it easier for others to see what the Tucson's driver intends to do.
 Making the Limited feel a little more sophisticated are chrome window trim moldings and door handles.

 Moving to the inside of the Limited, the most significant upgrade is the leather seats.
-Not only does the Limited have a power-operated driver's seat, but it also has a power-operated front passenger's seat.
 Plus, the steering wheel in the Limited has a heating element to help combat chilly weather.

-Compare the 2021 Hyundai Tucson Limited vs Ultimate Trim.
-What is the Difference?
+Compare the Tucson Limited vs Ultimate.
+What is the difference?

 Like the Limited, the Ultimate trim has leather seats.
 One would expect nothing less from the only Tucson trim to be priced a few thousands dollars over the $30,000 threshold.
 It's the only trim to have ventilation built into its front seats in addition to heating elements, and even the rear seats in the Ultimate are heated.
 This can go a long way in keeping people comfortable when the weather isn't the most ideal.